awu43/snowpack-start/README.md

 ## Issues
 ### Known
+* Jest configs for Snowpack are only available for React, Preact (JS+TS) and Svelte (JS only), and do not yet support Jest 27.
+* `eslint --init` only supports React and Vue, additional setup required for Svelte, Preact, and LitElement.
+* `eslint --init` only installs packages with npm, no option to use Yarn or pnpm.
 * Starting with Snowpack v3.1 and as of v3.8.3 (checked July 30, 2021), image/JSON imports break builds using the built-in bundler ([#3109](https://github.com/snowpackjs/snowpack/issues/3109)).
 A [workaround](https://github.com/snowpackjs/snowpack/issues/3109#issuecomment-821514740) is automatically added if `snowpack` is selected as the bundler.
-* `eslint --init` only supports React and Vue, additional setup required for Svelte, Preact, and LitElement.
-* `eslint --init` only installs packages with npm, no option to use Yarn or pnpm.

 ### Reporting
 Please report any other issues [here](https://github.com/awu43/snowpack-start/issues).